 Kennedy turned from the window.
 “Huh?” she asked.

 Liz repeated the question.
 “Willow talking in your head?
 What’s that like?
 That’s a pretty cool power if you ask me.”

-"When she’s saying something I don’t want to hear, it’s rather obnoxious," Kennedy replied seriously before starting to grin.
+“When she’s saying something I don’t want to hear, it’s pretty obnoxious,” Kennedy replied seriously.
+Then she started to grin.

-"My dad said you guys used to date," Nikki told her.
+“My dad said you guys used to date,” Nikki said.

 “Many, many, many…many moons ago, yes,” Kennedy replied.
 She didn’t say anything more.
 She just went back to looking out the window.

 “You still love her, don’t you?”
 Liz asked, although it came off more like a statement than a question.